PDragonLabs/superfintech/CEOreq.md

 - Assists with creating and maintaining PowerPoint presentations for management and filmmakers.
 - Backs up VP/Director of Global Media as necessary.
 - Coordinates special film projects and explores opportunities for development.

-- Qualifications & Experience...
+### Qualifications & Experience...

 - Bachelor’s degree required; emphasis in Marketing, Communications, Advertising, Public Relations, or a related field strongly preferred.
-- Sufficient knowledge of marketing and linear/digital media is required to develop media plans for the promotion of Warner Bros. films.
+- Sufficient knowledge of marketing and linear/digital media is required to develop media plans for the promotion of PDL films.
 - Able to develop, manage, and monitor budgets and expenditures.
 - Able to communicate with all levels of management on media related issues.
 - Able to analyze the effectiveness of media advertising.